streamroot/integration-samples/mesh-delivery/android/ExoPlayerMeshDeliveryPlugin/README.md

 ### StatsView

-Streamroot provides an optional utils library that allows the display of Mesh Delivery information on the device.
+Lumen provides an optional utils library that allows the display of Mesh Delivery information on the device.

 ---
 **⚠️ This is NOT intended for production ⚠️**